 - Do not give the caller any personal or financial information about yourself, for example, your bank accounts or credit card numbers

-- Report the call to the police or other relevant authorities
+- Report the fraudulent call to the police or other relevant authorities

-If you receive a suspicious email referencing our firm or appearing to be from our firm (e.g. from a "spoofed" Baker McKenzie email address) we suggest the following:
+In addition, if you receive a suspicious email referencing our Firm or appearing to be from our Firm (e.g. from a "spoofed" Baker McKenzie email address, which does not end in "@bakermckenzie.com"), we suggest the following:

 - Do not open or click on any links contained in the email

 - Do not open or download any attachments to the email